danog/MadelineProtoDocs/old_docs/API_docs_v97/constructors/updateUserPinnedMessage.md

 ---
 title: updateUserPinnedMessage
-description: Update user pinned message
+description: A message was pinned in a private chat with a user
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: updateUserPinnedMessage